AJMansfield/Intelligence-Core-Public/ag1.md

 --------

 Matt awoke with a start to sunlight streaming in onto his face.
-He checked the time - 12:30 - and started scrolled through his notifications before suddenly remembering he needed to be at the competition in 15 minutes.
+He checked the time - 12:30 - and started scrolling through his notifications before suddenly remembering he needed to be at the competition in 15 minutes.

 He hastily grabbed the AUV and stuffed it in his bag with his laptop, only sparing a glance to ensure everything had compiled, before running as quickly as he could from the Computer Science Department to the Richards Building pool where the competition was being held.